-I recognize that for many of you this course represents one of your first neuroscience courses as you pursue a neuroscience major.
+I recognize that for many of you this course represents one of your first neuroscience courses as you pursue your degree.
 As such, I want to emphasize the importance of learning scientific practices.
-In this course we will continue to focus on 4 of the scientific processes:
+In this course we will focus on 4 of the scientific processes: